 I have recommended Accounts Portal to a couple of customers; the main reason is that you can combine two separate businesses into one if needed.
 It is useful if you want to split your business in two, but still, need to report everything as one.
 You can have a different invoice and statement templates and print a profit and loss for either the separate business or the whole entity.

 Accounts Portal is easy to use and has lots of features that other accounts software has.
 If money is not an issue and you only have one business entity, then this is not my favourite.

 Xero Accounts Review

 I use XERO for a couple of clients and have found it one of the best packages to use.
-As with most of the others, it is cloud based and user-friendly.
-The invoices can be designed with your logo and colour scheme.
+As with most of the others, it is cloud-based and user-friendly.
+Design your invoices with your logo and colour scheme.
 Bank statements can be easy to set up depending on the bank that you use.
 There are lots of different reports available.

 They also have a mobile app that allows you to invoice people on the move and also photograph expenses to help keep track of them.

 If you are not sure where to start, XERO is a good all-rounder worth taking a trial.